State-College-Plone/WebServerAuth/README.txt

         3. Start up Zope.

-        4. Go to your-plone-site &rarr; site setup &rarr; Add/Remove Products, and reinstall WebServerAuth.
-(Your previous settings will be preserved.)
+        4. Go to your-plone-site &rarr; site setup &rarr; Add-on Products, and reinstall WebServerAuth.
+(Your settings will be preserved.)

     From apachepas and/or AutoMemberMakerPasPlugin